 Chickens are birds, after all, and once their wing feathers start coming in, they just might succumb to the urge to test out those flight enablers.
 The other reason for covering your chicks is the curious whims of the family cat.
 Or dog.
 Or child.
 As much as we might love the other beasts in our menageries, they might not have the best interests of your chicks at heart.

 How Many Chicks Should Be In A Brooder?

 If you’re going to have a clutch of bantams, up to 17 chicks is a good number.
 This is mostly just to help them stay warm, as being smaller chickens, they could use just a touch more heat.
-But the clutch should be no more than that.
 Otherwise, your chicks might squash each other.